 Check out this guide to BSD in Singapore to get more information on BSD.

-Whether you are a tenant or lessee renting a whole apartment or a single room, there is stamp duty to be paid for tenancy agreement documents.
+Whether you are a tenant or lessee renting a whole apartment or a single room, stamp duty is also levied on tenancy agreement documents.

 Renting =< four years | Renting > four years (or an indefinite term) |